 Origins: The advent of digital editing tools that allow just about anyone to convincingly alter or fabricate photographs have made most of us so blasé about the latest "AMAZING PHOTOGRAPH!" that it's hard to imagine the intense fascination and interest the above-displayed image generated back in the middle of the 20th century.

-The back story for this picture of two bombers flying in a cloudy sky with a likeness of Christ clearly visible in the foreground was that it had been snapped by a U.S. Air Force pilot during a dogfight over Korea; the pilot then sent the film back home to his mother in Chicago
+The back story for this picture of two bombers flying in a cloudy sky with a likeness of Christ clearly visible in the foreground was that it had been snapped in 1951 by a U.S. Air Force pilot during a dogfight over Korea; the pilot then sent the film back home to his mother in Chicago

 who had it developed and was amazed to see the image of Jesus in the clouds and sent a copy of the photo to her brother in Ashland, Kentucky.
 Then one Mrs. G. E. Dobbins (who "got her picture from a neighbor, who got it from her daughter-in-law, who bought it for $1 from a woman who got it from an unnamed man") sent a copy of the picture to the Ashland Daily Independent; that newspaper published the picture in August 1951, touching off a photojournalistic commotion in the process.